 Young children can drown in just a few inches of water.
 Children under 1 year old most commonly drown in buckets, toilets, wading pools, and bathtubs.
-Children ages 1-4 years most often drown in backyard swimming pools, and adolescents most commonly drown in natural bodies of water.
+Children ages 1-4 years most often drown in backyard swimming pools.

 Alcohol is involved in 25-50% of adolescent and adult deaths associated with water recreation.
 Alcohol influences balance, coordination, and judgment, and its effects are heightened by sun exposure and heat.
 Adolescents and Adults most frequently drown in natural bodies of water, like rivers and lakes.